mrlux/flickrGal/README.md

 ### Image padding

-Padding, or space between images can be adjusted using the `$image-padding` variable.
+Padding, or space between images can be adjusted using the `$image-padding` variable:

 ``` scss
 $image-padding: 5px;